4.196 Administration & Finance

 The purpose of this investment policy is to establish cash management and investment guidelines for the investment and protection of university endowment funds in compliance with the Uniform Prudent Management of Institutional Funds Act (UPMIFA), Texas Property Code Chapter 163.
-Endowment funds include, but are not limited to, gifts of property, stock, and real assets that have been donated to the university to provide funding for scholarships, professorships, and other uses as specified by the donors.
+This policy will be reviewed annually by the Board of Regents.
+Endowment funds include, but are not limited to, gifts of cash, property, stock, and real assets that have been donated to the university to provide funding for scholarships, professorships, and other uses as specified by the donors.

 This policy applies to all individual and quasi-endowment funds held by Midwestern State University.
 Funds functioning as endowments (often referred to as quasi-endowments) are used to account for resources that the governing board, rather than the donor, has determined are to be retained and managed like an endowment.
 Principal and income of these funds may be utilized at the discretion of the governing board.